 Also, consider sending a proposed agenda before the meeting.
 It may help you stay on track as it’s easy to dive too deep into a particular topic.

 The first few minutes of a one-on-one meeting your boss will most likely try to discover any issues or improvements they need to make – it’s like they are playing detective.
 You can save yourself some time by just jumping in.
 It may not seem natural at first, but over time it will come much more naturally.

 You should expect the first half of the meeting (15 minutes) to be your opportunity to give feedback.
 The next half is generally a combination of your boss giving you feedback (or coaching) and action-planning.

 As an employee, you have the perspective that your manager may not have.
 Take the responsibility of an “owner” – if you see something wrong that should be fixed, don’t hesitate to speak up about it.
 If there’s a process that could be improved, mention it in your one-on-one.

 Should you talk about other employees during a one-on-one?
 I think it’s fine to bring up an issue with an employee if necessary.
 I wouldn’t go into extreme detail, but instead genuinely focus on how to improve the situation.

 The key is not to rely on the past.
 You can’t change it.
 But instead, focus on the future and offer solutions about how a problem could be prevented in the future.

 I always ask – “do you have anything for me?”
 It opens the door for the manager to give feedback.
-It may come naturally for your boss to give feedback to you, so you may as well make it easy by opening the door.
+It may not come naturally for your boss to give feedback to you, so you may as well make it easy by opening the door.
 Once again, this may not be easy for you, but feedback helps you get better at your job.
-Take them seriously!
+Take it seriously!